 In accordance with Article 84(1) and (2) of the Articles of Association, one-third of the Directors of the Company for the time being (or, if their number is not a multiple of three, the number nearest to but no less than one-third) shall retire from office at each annual general meeting provided that every Director shall be subject to retirement by rotation at least once every three years.
 A retiring Director shall be eligible for re-election and shall continue to act as a Director throughout the meeting at which he retires.
 The Directors to retire by rotation shall include any Director who wishes to retire and not to offer himself for re-election.
 Any further Directors so to retire shall be those subject to retirement by rotation who have been longest in office since their last re-election or appointment and so that as between persons who became or were last re-elected as Directors on the same day those to retire shall (unless they otherwise agree among themselves) be determined by lot.
 In accordance with Article 83(3) of the Articles of Association, any Director appointed by the Board to fill a casual vacancy shall hold office until the first general meeting of Shareholders after his/her appointment and be subject to re-election at such meeting and any Director appointed by the Board as an addition to the existing Board shall hold office only until the next following annual general meeting of the Company and shall then be eligible for re-election.
-Accordingly, Mr. Zhuo You, Mr. Zhang Cheng, Mr. Zhang Changsong, and Ms. Zhang Shu will retire and Mr. Zhang Changsong and Ms. Zhang Shu being eligible, will offer themselves for re-election at the forthcoming annual general meeting.
-Mr. Zhuo You and Mr. Zhang Cheng confirmed that they will not offer themselves for re-election at the forthcoming annual general meeting due to other business engagements which require more of their dedication.
+Accordingly, Mr. Wu Min, Mr. Feng Ke and Mr. Tse Yat Hong being eligible, will offer themselves for re-election at the forthcoming annual general meeting.

-None of Mr. Zhuo You, Mr. Zhang Cheng, Mr. Zhang Changsong, and Ms. Zhang Shu has an unexpired service contract which is not determinable by the Company or any of its subsidiaries within one year without payment of compensation, other than under normal statutory obligations.
+None of Mr. Wu Min, Mr. Feng Ke and Mr. Tse Yat Hong has an unexpired service contract which is not determinable by the Company or any of its subsidiaries within one year without payment of compensation, other than under normal statutory obligations.